 Angela would run the publishing schedule, find and interview truck camper owners for lifestyle stories, and handle accounts payable, accounts receivable, and taxes.
 Every day Angela would tell me what she needed for the magazine and I would do it; edit this article, write this introduction, create this graphic, call this client.

 Above: The first version of the brown website on March 16, 2009

-What’s most incredible is how our skills are almost entirely opposite and complimentary to each other.
-We both have elements of each other’s skills and abilities, and help each other all the time, but there’s no doubt where each of our roles and responsibilities are.
+What’s most incredible is how our skills are almost entirely opposite and complementary to each other.
+We both have elements of each other’s skills and abilities and help each other all the time, but there’s no doubt where each of our roles and responsibilities is.
 How that synergy happened is anyone’s guess, but it’s how this magazine works.